tatsuro-kawamoto/opinion_graphs/README.md

 ## List of the datasets
 - 2016 US presidential election
-- 2016 survey focussing on graduates of the Faculty of Education of a japanes university
+- 2016 survey focussing on graduates of the Faculty of Education of a japanese university

 ## Citation